hiiamboris/red-wiki/Red-tutorial-for-newcomers---French-version.md

 et vous avez un exécutable windows, que l'on peut lancer en double cliquant dessus.

+/*
+## Let's talk about Red:

+Here is the Red version from "hello, world!"
+Notice the header ("Red"), and the return function (quit).
+Save this code with a .red extension.

+	Red[
+	        Title:  "hello"
+	        Author: "jocko"
+	        File:   %hello-1.red
+	]
+	print "hello, world !"

+	; quit is mandatory for programs compiled with DOS quit

+Provided that the directory hierarchy is the same as previously, compile is done by opening a rebol console in the my-progs directory, and by entering:

+	do/args %../Red/red.r "%hello-1.red"

+The resulting executable is located in the my-progs directory.
+Launch it from a DOS console.

+Now let's re-edit our second program, and let's convert it into a Red program:

+	Red[
+			Title:  "hello"
+			Author: "jocko"
+			File:   %hello-2.red
+	]
+	; --- lib imports -----
+	#system[
+		#import [
+			"user32.dll" stdcall [
+				MessageBox: "MessageBoxA" [
+					handle      [integer!]
+					text        [c-string!]
+					title       [c-string!]
+					type        [integer!]
+				return: [integer!]
+				]
+			]
+		]
+	]

+	; note the conversion from string to c-string :
+	; as c-string! string/rs-head txt

+	alert: routine [
+				txt [string!]
+				return: [integer!]][
+			MessageBox 0 as c-string! string/rs-head txt "alert" 48
+	]

+	confirm: routine [
+				txt [string!]
+				return: [integer!]
+				/local rep [integer!]][
+			rep: MessageBox 0 as c-string! string/rs-head txt "confirm" 4
+			if rep = 6 [rep: 1]  ; otherwise rep = 7
+			rep
+	]

+	rep: 0

+	until [
+		alert "hello, red world !"
+		rep: confirm "quit ?"
+		rep = 1
+	]

+A few comments:
+- importing libraries is still red/system code.
+To mention this, the #system directive is mentioned.
+- alert and confirm functions are now declared as routines, since they make calls to red/system functions.
+- a conversion must be done between the strings'representation in red/system (c-string!), and in Red (string!).
+That's the reason for the esoteric code as c-string! string/rs-head

+Save as hello-2.red .
+Compile :

+	do/args %../Red/red.r "-t windows %hello-2.red"

+and you get a windows executable, which you can launch with a double-click.

+*/

 ## REPL, une console d'évaluation interactive:
+/*
+## REPL, une console d'évaluation interactive:
+*/

 REPL signifie read-eval-print loop.